wearehumblebee/styled-components-breakpoint/README.md

 // @media only screen and (min-width: 768px) and (max-width: 992px)
 ```

 **Important!
-Even if no breakpoint parameter is passed to `only`, it is still necessary to actually execute the function.
+Even if no breakpoint argument is passed to `only`, it is still necessary to actually execute the function.
 If not no media query will be returned.**

 **Correct: breakpoint.m.only()**